davision/bash-profile/README.md

 # What's inside? #

-Let's see what you get.
+Let's see what you get among other.

 ## Usefull functions ##

-1. Jumps into the folder of active Finder window
+__1. Jumps into the folder of active Finder window__
 ```
 cdf() {
 	target=`osascript -e 'tell application "Finder" to if (count of Finder windows) > 0 then get POSIX path of (target of front Finder window as text)'`